Qarj/webimblaze-server/README.md

 WebInject Server is a project for running WebInject over http.

+Run an existing script via a GET.

+Or submit a test script to run using POST.

+This project is not yet ready for use, check back later!

 The main WebInject project is here: http://qarj.github.io/WebInject

 ## Install on Windows